 Mammography is a type of x-ray that checks for breast cancer in women.
-The pictures (images) produced by mammography, called mammograms, show small tumors that cannot be felt or other irregularities in the breast.
+The pictures (images) produced by mammography, called mammograms, show small tumors that cannot be felt and other irregularities in the breast.

-Diagnostic mammography.
-This test is performed if a screening mammogram shows a suspicious area or if a person feels a lump in the breast or has other unusual symptoms.
-Diagnostic mammography usually takes more pictures of the breast than screening mammography.
+Diagnostic mammography is performed if a screening mammogram shows a suspicious area, or to evaluate a lump or mass in the breast.
+Diagnostic mammography usually takes more pictures at different magnifications than screening mammography.
 This is so the radiologist can get more information to form an opinion as to whether the suspicious area is cancer.

 The medical team